Injuries and Playing Surfaces in Professional and Recreational Tennis

 Basic Injury Prevention Exercises for Tennis http://itpa-tennis.org/itpa-blog/basic-injury-prevention-exercises-for-tennis

 Stress Management – outside stressors such as work and family can have a negative impact on the body.
 Meditation, reading a book or any activity that activates the parasympathetic nervous system will greatly reduce stress levels.

 Technology- USE IT!
 With the advances in technology today there are a lot of tools that can speed recovery not just from an injury standpoint but also after a practice or match.
 Just make sure you use technology that has a track record of success and has evidence based support.

-For more information on tennis specific footowork and movement Follow me on Twitter @CoachEmethod
+For more information on tennis specific footwork and movement, as well as tennis footwork drills and tennis footwork videos: Follow me on Twitter @CoachEmethod